 - 51% of content consumption comes from organic search.
 That means more than half of all content on the web is accessed through an organic search.

 - 92% of traffic goes to the results on the first page of Google.
 More than nine out of 10 users will select a result from the first page of Google.
 If you’re on page two or three of Google, your chances of being found are extremely low.

 - 70-80% of search engine users are only focusing on organic results.
 (MarTech, 2018)

 - 75% of users will not scroll past the first page on Google (Hubspot).
 Page one rankings are attractive to users because they’re viewed as being more trustworthy and likely to have the most relevant content result.
 Three-quarters of searchers don’t go beyond page one when searching.

 The digital world provides us with efficiencies indeed, but marketing is not just about efficiency.
-It’s about being relevant, valued and satisfying consumer needs.
-Misdirected or ineffective social media and paid search marketing can be as fruitless as spam email.
+It’s about being relevant, valued, and satisfying consumer needs.
+Misdirected or ineffective social media and paid search marketing can be as fruitless as a spam email.